vocdoni/tendermint/docs/architecture/adr-062-p2p-abstractions.md

 }
 ```

-A note on backwards-compatibility: the current MConn protocol takes whole messages expressed as byte slices and splits them up into `PacketMsg` messages, where the final packet of a message has `PacketMsg.EOF` set.
-In order to maintain wire-compatibility with this protocol, the MConn transport needs to be aware of message boundaries, even though it does not care what the messages actually are.
-One way to handle this is to break abstraction boundaries and have the transport decode the input's length-prefixed message framing and use this to determine message boundaries.
-Then at some point in the future when we can break protocol compatibility we either remove the MConn protocol completely or drop the `PacketMsg.EOF` field and rely on the length-prefix framing.

 ### Peers

 Peers are remote network nodes.
-Each peer is identified by a unique binary `PeerID`, and has a set of `PeerAddress` addresses expressed as URLs that they can be reached via.
+Each peer is identified by a unique `PeerID`, and has a set of `PeerAddress` addresses expressed as URLs that they can be reached at.
 Addresses are resolved into one or more transport endpoints, e.g. by resolving DNS hostnames into IP addresses (which should be refreshed periodically).
 Peers should always be expressed as address URLs, and never as endpoints which are a lower-level construct.

 ```go
 // PeerID is a unique peer ID, generally expressed in hex form.